How Long Does Coffee Last?

 If you made too much this morning and don't want to toss it down the drain try one of these ideas.

 How long does coffee last?
 That depends.
 How long does milk last?
-In general, coffee lasts only as long as the quickest expiring ingredient in the recipe.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!
+In general, drinks lasts only as long as the quickest expiring ingredient in the recipe.

 What are our shelf life resources?

-Our shelf life of coffee content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Coffee lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Coffee.

-Although the coffee shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not the replacement of your health care provider.
+Although the Coffee shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please drink responsibly!